 Hosted by a group of female rock guides from The Mountain Guides, find out how you can fasttrack your climbing goals at an all-women’s weekend climbing camp this season.
 Offering both beginner and intermediate camps in incredible climbing venues across four different states — from multi-pitch meetups in Eldorado Canyon to learning trad in Red Rock, crack climbing in Moab to pushing for harder grades in the City of Rocks — these events offer immense value, with an opportunity to learn from some of the best female rock guides in the business while connecting with other women in your climbing community.

-So whether you’re transitioning from gym to outdoor climbing or working on proper gear placement in lead scenarios, tune in for the hour and find out what you’ll gain at an all-women weekend climbing camp and hear what makes these locations the perfect place venues to learn.
+So whether you’re transitioning from gym to outdoor climbing or working on proper gear placement in lead scenarios, check out this free webinar and find out what you’ll gain at an all-women weekend climbing camp and hear what makes these locations the perfect place venues to learn.
 Listen to expert advice from pro female guides, ask questions in a welcoming and safe environment, and who knows, maybe even find your next climbing partner.

 Aimee started climbing in 1980 and guiding in 1985.
 She was a member of the 1990 U.S. Women’s climbing team and has competed at a World Cup level.
 Her professional career has been dedicated to developing the skills of new climbers, while inspiring seasoned climbers to achieve their goals.
 In 1995, Amy launched the Women’s Network with the “City Girls” event in City of Rocks, Idaho.
 Since that first event, the Women’s Network has been empowering women in climbing ever since.
 In the spring and fall seasons, Aimee can be found in the canyons of southeast Utah, overseeing Jackson Hole Mountain Guides’ Moab Branch.